CSE 11 Programming Assignment 4

 For each method, write at least two tests for it in a class called Tweets

-library.
-A “test” is a use of checkExpect
+using the Tester library.
+A “test” is a use of checkExpect that

 checks the results of the method call against an expected value.